- Undergraduate Program

 STRUCTURE AND SCHEDULING OF THE EXAMINATION

-A committee of three faculty members administers the oral portion of the general examination during the second half of each term.
-The oral is in the student’s general field of research, and only a minor portion of the exam concerns the student’s specific research topic.
-By the middle of the term, the General Examination and Requirements Coordinator identifies oral exam committees in each research area.
+A committee of three faculty members administers the Oral portion of the general examination during the second half of each term.
+The Oral Exam is in the student’s general field of research, and only a minor portion of the exam concerns the student’s specific research topic.
+By the middle of the term, the General Examination and Requirements Coordinator identifies Oral Exam committees in each research area.
 The Academic Programs office subsequently notifies the student of his/her committee members.
 The student is responsible for scheduling the exam with the committee and notifying Academic Programs of the exam day, time, and place.

 The purpose of the oral portion of the general exam is to test students’ broad general knowledge within their field.
 The student’s field is determined by that of their research supervisor.
 (Students with supervisors outside of the department will be examined in the research field of the co-supervisor.
 For the purpose of the Oral Exam, the co-Supervisor will be considered the “research supervisor” in the committee structure outlined below.)
-Study guides in the various fields of physics are available in Academic Programs.
-They contain information outlining what to expect on the oral examination.
 The designated Committee Chair for each field will host a meeting of examinees at the start of each term to review exam expectations.
 The first question will be in the student’s specific area.
 The student’s committee chair will provide this question at least one week prior to the examination.
 Under normal circumstances, the chair will ask the research supervisor to suggest a question to be used for this purpose.
 The oral examination will continue in the student’s general field.
 Discussion of a student’s research, when applicable, will comprise no more than the final quarter of the examination.

 The oral exam committee consists of the chairperson and two other faculty members.
 Each research field (there may be several within a given division) will appoint one committee each year to examine all students within that field.
 If a student’s research supervisor is a member of the standing committee, he or she will be replaced by an alternate faculty member for that exam only.
 The research supervisor may observe the exam and provide input if solicited by committee members.
 The supervisor and student will be asked to leave the examination room when the final decision is discussed.
-The oral is to be taken after the first attempt at Part II, but no later than the second term of the third year.
+The first attempt at the oral exam must be taken by the first term of the third year..
 Two attempts are permitted with the second attempt, if necessary, scheduled in the subsequent term.
 (If the subsequent term precedes the third year, a student may postpone the second attempt until the beginning of the third year.)

 Currently, oral exam committees are formed in each of the following fields:

 A student who ultimately fails any part of the general examination will be asked to withdraw from the Ph.D. program, with the option to pursue a Master’s thesis.
-Appeals should be addressed to the Associate Department Head for Education, who will consult with appropriate faculty members when reviewing the case.
+Appeals should be addressed to the Associate Department Head, who will consult with appropriate faculty members when reviewing the case.
 To reenter the Ph.D. program the student must submit a Master’s thesis, then apply for readmission.